 What is a Seller’s Agent Prevented From Sharing with Buyers

-Just a brief note about what laws restrict a seller’s agent from telling potential buyers:
+Almost all homeowners will need a seller’s agent when putting their home on the market.
+Here we briefly note what laws restrict a seller’s agent from telling potential buyers:

 - The reason the homeowner is selling

 - Any concessions or price reduction the homeowner may be willing to give up

 - Any conversations that the seller and their agent may have had

 - Any information that could be detrimental to the seller, or give you, the buyer, an advantage.

 What a good seller’s agent does is selectively share info with the buyer and agent so having representation may help learn more info about the listing.